Max761149/FixedRandomScripts/README.md

-please open html file there to get scripts, anyways welcome! this is where i share scripts!
+please open txt file there to get scripts, anyways welcome! this is where i share scripts!
 Be Careful Because most scripts use r6, so i prefer r6 How To Use Them: